hoodiney/fuzzware/Documentations/supporting_new_arch.md

 # 1. Notes for supporting new architectures
-In this section we will talk about the aspects worth noting when considering utilizing Fuzzware to emulate firmware on a new architecture.
-The notes recorded in this documentation may not be complete.
+In this section we will talk about how we partly supported the Cortex-A architecture.
+The user can use this documentation as a guidance if they want to support other architectures.
-## 1.1 ISA support
+## 1.1 Basic ISA support
 To set up the correct ISA, several spots need to be modified.
 ### emulator/harness/fuzzware_harness/harness.py
 **configure_unicorn()**